 It is also interesting to note that the dominant sector for registered projects is unsurprisingly the Energy sector while some recognised sectors such as Construction and Energy Distribution have no projects.
 This reflects the difficulty in verifying improvements in emissions in some sectors.
-The full breakdown of projects by sector can be seen in the chart on the next page.
+The full breakdown of projects by sector can be seen in the following chart.